 Don’t jump into a 20-minute — or even a 10-minute meditation when you’re getting started.
 In fact, you may want to keep it to two or three minutes in the beginning.
 Get acclimated to the feeling of sitting still and releasing thoughts.
 Your body will also be getting used to the posture of sitting cross-legged with a straight spine, so ease into this for your body’s sake, as well.

-In time, you can ease into a five-minute meditation, and eventually a 10, and then… who knows?
+In time, you can ease into an eight-minute meditation, and eventually a 10, and then… who knows?
 You might be a pro who can spend hours in blissful silence and peace.